rsmp-nordic/rsmp_simulator/Documents/Manual_RSMPGS2.rst

    :width: 100%
    :alt: Status

 At startup, a question mark is shown for each status.
-Upon recieving a status, the status vill be shown and quality set to ’recent’
+Upon receiving a status, the status vill be shown and quality set to ’recent’

 Values can be set to any value, but values are sent up as ’string’.